I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are Coded Brilliance™ in a loop.

 Unstoried

-The biggest breakthrough in my journey beyond Not Enough is realising that you can’t be free from a story if you’re still in it.
+The biggest breakthrough in my journey beyond Not Enough Syndrome® is realising that you can’t be free from a story if you’re still in it.
 When I stepped out of the story of being abandoned as a child I became free of that narrative.
 I stepped completely out of its loop.
 Liberated.

-As I worked with others, I saw the same repeating loops everywhere, in founders, leaders, parents, creatives and people who looked confident on the outside but were quietly wrestling with the same undercurrent of “not enough.”
+As I worked with others, I saw the same repeating loops everywhere, in founders, leaders, parents, creatives and people who looked confident on the outside but were quietly wrestling with the same undercurrent of Not Enough.

 Naming the Patterns